 Aggregate amounts of direct taxes and social contributions simulated by EUROMOD are close to external data.
-Income tax is matched at a ratio of 1.10 in 2015, 1.07 in 2016 and 1.04 in 2017.
-For 2018 we simulate 9% increase in tax amounts, which is plausible due to growth in income, withdrawal of child tax allowance, albeit the level of general tax allowance increased.
-Employee social insurance contributions deviate from the administrative totals by 5 %, and employer contributions by 2-4 %.
-We simulate around 6% increase in employee/employer SIC for 2018.
-The latter can be assumed to be under-simulated as we do not model SIC floors in the baseline version of the model.
-Nevertheless, users may optionally switch on simulations of the SIC floors.
-The latter is only recommended in combination with the minimum wage adjustments.
-Otherwise we highly over-estimate the effect of SIC floors on SIC collection.

-Finally, no data are available on credited contributions and social contributions of the self-employed.
-Based on the previous years of simulations we can assume the latter to be highly overestimated.
-This may be expected as people might be reluctant to report to tax authorities that they are self-employed.
+Income tax is matched at a ratio of 1.1 in 2013 and 1.06 in 2014.
+Employee social insurance contributions deviate from the administrative totals by 4-7%, and employer contributions by 11-14%.
+It however should be noted that the latest administrative statistics on health insurance is not included into the estimates provided by the Social Insurance Fund, hence we roughly imputed those and the actual match can be closer.
+No data is available on credited contributions.
+Social contributions of the self-employed are highly overestimated (by almost 2.5 times in 2013).
+It is very difficult to find a plausible justification for such a big discrepancy for the baseline year.
+As it was earlier mentioned, people might be reluctant to report to tax authorities that they are self-employed.
 Given the high tax avoidance level in Lithuania and given that the self-employed are concentrated in the bottom income decile, we can tentatively conclude that the problem is related to the high level of under-reporting of self-employment income to tax authorities, while EUROMOD simulates statutory tax incidence based on the assumption of full tax compliance.
 This issue, however, calls for further in-depth investigation.